 We really enjoyed this side trip from Tokyo.
 Chiba is an easy distance to travel for a day and yet opens up a very different side of Japan.
 Unlike some of the other mountainous hiking trails we’ve visited, Mt Nokogiri had very few tourists.

-The lack of western tourists opened up opportunities for conversation and interaction with locals and Japanese visitors who were genuinely interested in why we had come, what we thought and trying out their English with us.
-It took us back to our early travels in Japan a decade earlier when that was something that happened all the time.
+The lack of western tourists gave us the opportunity for conversation and interaction with locals and Japanese visitors who were genuinely interested in why we had come, what we thought and trying out their English with us.
+It took us back to our early travels in Japan more than a decade ago when that was something that happened all the time.